-- ★ Find ways to actively contribute to a positive atmosphere at school. - ★ Be an active partner in my child's education by attending school events, parent conferences, and other school activities. - ★ Follow the rules and laws of the host country. - ★ Commit to reading information that comes from the school through the school newsletter, class websites and emails, direct email and SMS messages. - ★ Assume MEF IS has the best interest for your child and the greater community.
+- Actively contribute to a positive atmosphere at school. - ★ Be an active partner in your child's education by attending school events, parent conferences, and other school activities. - ★ Follow the rules and laws of the host country. - ★ Commit to reading information that comes from the school through the school newsletter, class websites and emails, direct email and messages. - ★ Always assume MEF IS has the best interest for your child and the greater community.